bit-weaving/website/content/articles/devx/nix/index.md

   - `builtins.fetchUrl` - Fetches a URL and returns the contents as a string

 > For a complete list please see [https://nix.dev/manual/nix/2.28/language/builtins](https://nix.dev/manual/nix/2.28/language/builtins)

+> I'm not going to spend much time on reviewing basic language features as I think that's well addressed in the nix.dev documentation.
+I don't think it's necessary to be particularly fluent to get value from NixOS and the Nix Package Manager.

 ### Additional Libraries